Mamena2020/nodemi/README.md

       - application/form-data
       - application/x-www-form-urlencoded

-Handling all upload files and nested fields.
+Handling all upload files on `POST` and `PUT` method, and nested fields.

 ```
-     // file will have this property
+     // upload file will have this property
      name         // file name,
      encoding     // file encoding,
      type         // file mimeType,